Canon 1D Mark III vs Sony A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark III and the A900 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the A900 was followed by the Sony A99.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark III vs Sony A900